hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 information, but only if it is not using an encrypted protocol; even then, this cannot be compared with the SNI.

-So TLS 1,3 with ECH has an impact on security and compliance capabilities (including selective inspection), not because of the lack of visibility of the SNI (which is not reliable in isolation) due to encryption, but because other information about the destination server is available and can be used to fetch and retrieve the server certificate (which is indeed reliable) to apply appropriate policies such as web categorisation.
+So TLS 1.3 with ECH has an impact on security and compliance capabilities (including selective inspection), not because of the lack of visibility of the SNI (which is not reliable in isolation) due to encryption, but because other information about the destination server is not available and can't be used to fetch and retrieve the server certificate (which is indeed reliable) to apply appropriate policies such as web categorisation.